It’s almost always good to have a plan.

 “He’s not in the house.
-He jumped out of the window that he busted to get in and he ran off.
-He probably had a car down the street.”
+He jumped out of the window that he busted to get in, then ran off.
+He probably has a car down the street.”

-“I’ve dispatched two police cars.
+“I’ve dispatched two police cars and an ambulance.
 Are you injured?
 Do you need an ambulance?”

-Jeremy looked at the blood on the counter and the floor, and a trail of blood leading across the carpet to the window.
+Jeremy looked at the blood on the counter and the floor and blood leading across the carpet to the window.
 “I’m not injured, but it looks like I cut Leo pretty bad.
-There’s a lot of blood all over the kitchen counter and the floor and the rug in the living room.
+There’s a lot of blood all over the kitchen counter and the floor, and the living room rug.
 He’ll need an ambulance.”

 “You need to go to a safe location until the police arrive.”